The Québec maritime Blog

 Why is the St. Lawrence such an important feeding ground?

 Whales are drawn to the St. Lawrence by the quantity and concentration of prey species it contains.
-The seaway’s high primary productivity (its ability to generate an abundance of food for many species) is due to an oceanographic phenomenon known as deep-water upwelling.
+The waterway’s high primary productivity (its ability to generate an abundance of food for many species) is due to an oceanographic phenomenon known as deep-water upwelling.
 Driven against the current from the Atlantic Ocean towards the Gulf of St. Lawrence, deep salt water is pushed up to the surface by the Gaspé Current.
 A shoal at the head of the Laurentian Channel, off Tadoussac, also forces deep water to come to the surface under the influence of the tides.

 These waters, which are often rich in decomposed organic matter, act as a fertilizer for microscopic algae called phytoplankton.
 Thanks to the sunlight available at the surface and this nutrient intake, phytoplankton then serve as the first link in a food chain that transforms these surface waters into a giant smorgasbord for marine wildlife: zooplankton, fish, seabirds, seals, whales, etc.